wyuenho/emacs-corfu-pixel-perfect/README.md

 has a tendency to use one single monospaced font for both the UI and the text documents for no better reason than "I occasionally use Emacs in the terminal", or "that's something every package forces on me".
-While I can't possibly comment on your life choices, I claim it need not be a binary choice since Emacs 29.
+While I can't possibly comment on your life choices, I claim your font choice need not be an all-or-nothing binary choice (since Emacs 29).

 But why would you like to use anything other than a monospaced font?
 I hear you ask.